makrai/notes/akcay20-Speech-emo-recog-survey.md

     in special silent rooms
   * real-life data is noisy and has far more different characteristics than the
   * natural data sets are also available, they are fewer in numbers.
 There are
-  * legal and ethical problems to record and use natural emotions.
-Most of the
+  * legal and ethical problems to record and use natural emotions
-  * talk-shows, call-center recordings, and similar cases where the involved parties are informed of the recording.
-These data sets do
+  * talk-shows, call-center recordings, and similar cases where the involved parties are informed of the recording
     * not contain all emotions and may not reflect the emotions that are felt.
-  * The actual emotion felt by the speaker and emotions perceived by human annotators may show differences.
-Even the recognition rates of human
+  * The actual emotion felt by the speaker and emotions perceived by human annotators may show differences
-* cultural and language effects on SER.
-There are
+* cultural and language effects on SER
   * several studies available working on cross-language SER.
   * hE, the results show that current systems and features used are not suffic
   * The intonation of emotions on speech among various languages may show diff
-* multiple speech signals, where the SER system has to decide which signal to
+* multiple speech signals, where the SER system has to choose the signal
   * can be handled via a speech separation algorithm in the preprocessing
   * current systems fail to notice this problem.